 ADAPTATIONS FOR THIS DIET

-Echidnas have an extremely specialized diet, which has probably helped to make them so successful.
-No other mammal in Australia eats ants and termites, so they have no competition for food.
+Echidnas have an extremely specialised diet, which has probably helped to make them so successful.
+Few other mammals in Australia eat ants and termites, so they have no competition for food in most of their range.
 The echidna’s body is highly adapted for this diet.

 Echidnas have short muscular legs, with very long forefeet and very long sharp claws.
 These are used for burrowing into ant nests and termite mounds, and for turning over leaf litter and digging into rotten logs.